erikgall/brickbreaker/speech.md

 Each step is like a line of computer code.

+**Basic steps you should receive**

 1. Open Bag (rip open from wrong end)
 2. Get 2 slices of bread out
 3. Apply PB (way too much PB)
 4. Apply Jelly (way too much jelly)
 5. Put together (wrong way, w/ PB & J on outside)
 6. Eat it

+*Write them on the board and have them read the off to you before you do each step*

 ---